awf/autodiff2/autodiff/Differentiating Containers.md

       vec<Real>      sin(vec<Real>)
       vec<vec<Real>> ∇sin(vec<Real>)

 Shouldn't that gradient `∇sin` be a matrix, not a vector of vectors?
 Not by our rules, and as you'll see, it won't matter.
 In fact, the special case matrix-vector mutiplication will naturally drop out of the chain rule, and we'll help the compiler to remove inefficient computation and storage.
+And note that this definition doesn't require a new datatype: if all you had were vecs, you would not need another type to represent derivatives.

 #### The chain rule

 As promised, the full advantage of this containerized view is not really apparent until we see the chain rule in action.
 Consider the function

-      Real f(vec<Real> x) {
+      Real trace_of_rot(vec<Real> x) {
         return trace(exp2mat(x));
       }